Effective 9 April 2020

 (b) any application or right to apply for registration of any of the rights referred to in paragraph (a); and

 (c) all rights of a similar nature to any of the rights in paragraphs (a) and (b) that may subsist anywhere in the world (including Australia),

 whether or not such rights are registered or capable of being registered.

 License Fees has the meaning given to it in clause 5.1.

-Materials means documents, information, materials (including marketing materials) and communications, provided or made available by or through GO1, including through the Website and learning management portal, and includes GO1 Content.
+Materials means documents, information, materials (including marketing materials) and communications, provided or made available by or through GO1, including through the Website, the App and learning management portal, and includes GO1 Content.

 Partner Agreement means the terms and conditions, as between GO1 and providers of distribution and referral services to GO1 (Partners), governing the provision of such services by Partners to GO1, which are available at https://www.go1.com/partner-agreement.

 Renewal Term means the term(s), following the Initial Service Term, for the continuing provision of the Services, as defined in clause 7.1.